ubc-library-rc/RegEx_in_R/content/when_to_use.md

 fruits.re
 ```
 ### What is the computer doing here?
 In the fruits example, R looks in the the <em>fruits</em> vector for the letters within the [], <em>[aeiou]</em>.
 When R finds  letters in [], it replaces them with a dash (-).
 This illustrates a critical part of regular expressions, "any matches" is the default way that the computer will look for matches.
-To get around this, you can make your expression more speicifc.
+To get around this, you can make your expression more specifc.
 For example, you could specify that the letters in [] should only be changed if they are after a space.

+You will also notice here that R only changes the first match it encounters within each element in the vector.
+To replace all matches in each element in the vector, we would use <em>str_replace_all</em>.

 There are many symbols in regex syntax.
 The <a href="https://ubc-library-rc.github.io/intro-regex/content/03_basic_syntax.html#special-characters" target="_blank">general regex workshop</a> by the library has a wonderful table that summarizes common ones.